lah-rb/tall_grass/README.md

 * You will be prompted to enter a saving or loading technique with "Would you like to start, overwrite, or load an advenure?"
 * Follow the input guide and select an option then hit return
 * If you chose to save new then you will be prompted with "Please give a name to this save:" then type the name wou wish to create your save under and hit return
-* If you chose to load or overwrite a list of avaliable saves will be displayed and you will be prompted with "Give the number of the save you wish to load||overwrite:" then type the number next to the save you need to use and hit return.
+* If you chose to load or overwrite, a list of avaliable saves will be displayed and you will be prompted with "Give the number of the save you wish to load||overwrite:" then type the number next to the save you need to use and hit return.